 Activity logs

-Do I need to be a Global Administrator to see the activity logs in the Azure portal or to get data through the API?
+Do I need to be a Global Administrator to see the activity logs in the Microsoft Entra admin center?

-No, the least privilege role to view audit and sign-in logs is Reports Reader.
-Other roles include Security Reader and Security Administrator for the tenant.
-You can also access the reporting data through the portal or through the API if you're a Global Administrator.
+No. The least privilege role to view audit and sign-in logs is Reports Reader.
+Other roles include Security Reader and Security Administrator.

-Can I get Microsoft 365 activity log information through the Azure portal?
+Can I get Microsoft 365 activity log information through the Microsoft Entra admin center or the Azure portal?

-How many records I can download from the Azure portal?
+How many records I can download from the Microsoft Entra admin center?

-How long does Azure AD store activity logs?
+How long does Microsoft Entra ID store activity logs?
 What is the data retention?

-Depending on your license, Azure AD stores activity logs for between 7 and 30 days.
-For more information, see Azure Active Directory report retention policies.
+Depending on your license, Microsoft Entra ID stores activity logs for between 7 and 30 days.
+For more information, see Microsoft Entra report retention policies.

 Sign-in logs